ElijahLuis/rbx-wallstick-current/README.md

 # Roblox Wallstick (Modernized)
-A system for sticking characters to surfaces within Roblox, created by EgoMoose and modified by Nejinumanuma.
+A modular system for sticking characters to walls, ceilings, and terrain surfaces in Roblox.
+Originally created by [EgoMoose](https://github.com/EgoMoose) and modernized by **Nejinumanuma**(https://github.com/ElijahLuis).

 ## How It Works
 1. The server sets up collision groups, patches `StarterPlayerScripts` with a